WHAT IS CRA

-Smart use of (big) data will positively impact faster & more (Cost) effective humanitarian aid.
-Contributing to open data, data analysis and capacity building in governments & NGO’s are essential to increase the understanding of humanitarian data.
-51o has created the Community Risk Assesment CRA Dashboard to quickly identify the geographic areas that are most affected by a humanitarian disaster or crisis and, within those areas, the people that are most in affected.
-The 510 Community Risk Assessment Dashboard forms a data preparedness solution to help reach those affected faster and more efficiently.
+The goal of the CRA dashboard is to quickly identify the geographic areas that are most affected by a natural disaster or crisis and, within those areas, the people that are most affected.
+It forms a data preparedness solution to help reach those affected and most vulnerable faster and more efficiently.

-All relevant pre-disaster data sources on a detailed geographical level are collected and integrated, focusing on indicators inspired by the INFORM risk-framework with three main components: This Data Preparedness saves time by haveing all these sources readily available and easily accessible before an impending disaster.
+We collect and integrate all relevant pre-disaster data sources on a detailed geographical level, focusing on indicators inspired by the INFORM risk-framework with three main components:

 CRA uses the Inform Framework and applies it to the various admin levels in the country.

-Where INFORM makes risk comparable across countries, the 510 CRA Dashboard looks to prioritise smaller areas or communities, for this reason we have been adding data sets that refer to the differnt admin areas per country.
+Where INFORM makes risk comparable across countries, the goal of the 510 CRA Dashboard is to prioritise smaller areas or communities.
+For this reason, we have been adding data sets that refer to the different admin areas per country.

-For example in Malawi the top admin unit is District (of which there are 32).
-In the 510 dashboard you can go down two more admin levels to TA Traditional Autorities (of which there are 367) and we are currently updateing information on the GVH Group Village Head (of which there are 9133) and is the lowest admin level of Malawi.
+In Malawi, for example, the top admin unit is a District (of which there are 32).
+In the CRA dashboard, you can go down two more admin levels, to TA: Traditional Authorities (of which there are 367) and we are currently updating information on the GVH: Group Village Head (of which there are 9133) and is the lowest admin level in Malawi.

-The scope of the Community Risk assesment dashboard is global.
-Using Open Street Map as a base with global open data sources built on top.
+The scope of the CRA dashboard is global.
+It’s using Open Street Map as a base with global open data sources built on top.
 As our project base grows we will add more countries over time.

-BASIC: For these countries a first minimal set of indicators has been collected across all risk-components.
-The purpose is to give rough first insights of spread of risk over the country, but mainly to show stakeholders what is possible.
+- Basic: For these countries, a first minimal set of indicators has been collected across all risk-components.
+The purpose is to give rough first insights into the spread of risk over the country, but also mainly to show stakeholders what is possible.
 This is only the starting point.
 More and better data collection is to follow.

-The first version of the Dashboard was created in 2016 together with The Philippine Red Cross
+The initial concept of the Dashboard was funded in 2016 by PFR Partners for Resilience and PMF Prinses Margriet Fonds.
+The first version of the Dashboard was created in 2016 together with The Philippines Red Cross.